How to run

 Requires project initialization with vast init first.

-vast configuration variation-points [OPTIONS]
+vast config variation-points [OPTIONS]

 variation-types